 “Another time, Michael Douglas came down – I was sitting opposite him – and every time he walked past, he seemed to trip over my feet.
 Then, I went to the loo, and he followed me!
 That was pre-Catherine Zeta-Jones, so who knows, things could have worked out differently.”

 Podje, from his position in the DJ box, also rubbed shoulders with the great and good – “Kevin Spacey stayed back for a lock-in one night, and Mike Myers came in every night for six weeks” he says.
 “Another time, Danny DeVito hit the dancefloor with my then-girlfriend… she was short, he was shorter.”

-Then there was the infamous evening when Naomi Campbell demanded that DJ Aiden Kelly play The Prodigy for her.
+Then there was the infamous evening when Naomi Campbell demanded that DJ Aidan Kelly play The Prodigy for her.

 “It was the night of a U2 concert, which I had been at, so by the time I got to the Kitchen I was bloody hammered,” Podje recalls.

-“I saw this thing going down between Naomi Campbell and Aiden Kelly – I didn’t know it was Naomi Campbell, to be honest – and then I saw Aiden being dragged out of the place.
+“I saw this thing going down between Naomi Campbell and Aidan Kelly – I didn’t know it was Naomi Campbell, to be honest – and then I saw Aidan being dragged out of the place.
 Ricky came over to me and explained the situation, and said that Naomi wanted a song played, so I said ‘no problem’ and headed for the DJ box.